Superman-jp/SAS_Plotter/docs/_sources/Sankey.rst.txt

 A Sankey diagram is a visualization used to depict a flow from one domain of values to another domain.
 Sankey graphs is useful for showing flow and relationships among multiple categories.

-In pharmacoepidemiology study, this diagram is used for Changes of the state of a patient over time, such as medication switching, disease stage progression, or movement through treatment pathways.1(1)
+In pharmacoepidemiology study, this diagram is used for changes of the state of a patient over time, such as medication switching, disease stage progression, or movement through treatment pathways. :footcite:p:`https://doi.org/10.1002/pds.5529`.

+In the past, there are reports of sankey diagram example using SAS GRAPH :footcite:p:`barchartSankey`:footcite:p:`SASofficialSankey`.
+But in this macro, more options such as statistics display and node focus are available.

+If you can allow the use of HTML, I suggest you refer to the case study of using D3.js and SAS :footcite:p:`sankeywithSASandD3js`.

 ============================